courtois-neuromod/friends_annotations/README.md

 friends_annotations
 ==============================
-This repository makes use of different tools to have annotations of the friends comedy series.
-Here are the tools necessary for annotations.
+This repository includes annotations of half-episodes from the Friends sitcom watched inside the scanner by Courtois-Neuromod participants.
+In includes the annotations themselves, as well as the scripts necessary to recreate them.

 PYSCENEDETECT

-This tool takes the different friend episodes and detects cuts made when there are camera changes.
-It detects rapid changes but is weak to gradual  changes just like in fades.
-The code for this tool is found in /src/pyscene_code/launchPyscene.sh, a bash script that takes mkv files from the server and generates the scene cuts frame lists with pyscene detect.
+PsySceneDetect detects scene cuts (e.g., camera changes) in the different Friends episodes.
+Of note, the script detects scene cuts (instant changes) but is weak to pick up gradual changes like fade in / out.
+The code for this tool is found in a submodule forked and modified from https://github.com/Breakthrough/PySceneDetect.
+The script to launch the segmentation is  /src/pyscene_code/launchPyscene.sh, a bash script that takes .mkv files (half episodes) and generates the scene cuts (list of frames) with PySceneDetect code.

-Input: mkv video files found on neuromod elm servers
+Input: .mkv video files
-Output: csv files and tsv (from conversion) containing one column= the frame number indicating scene cuts.
-Said output is found in /annotation_results/*SVpyscene
+Output: .csv files (converted to .tsv) containing one column, the first frame of each cut (frame number).
+The output is found in annotation_results/TSVpyscene

+CAPTIONS
+pending: captions realigned with the timing of the C-Neuromod runs (half episodes), with timestamps for each word

 FRIENDS_CORPUS
+pending: annotated utterances from the Friends Corpus realigned with the timing of the C-Neuromod runs (half episodes)

 MELD
+pending

 annotations of Friends dataset